abkw/lab06/lab_report_knapsack.md

 # Profiling

-Profiling could be manually run on profile_provis.R file, lineprof was first used then profvis is used for lineprof isn't support by R version 3.6.1.  <br />
+Profiling could be manually run on profile_provis.R file
-Two functions were developed for each algorithm using different approaches and the better function of each two is submitted.

 ![Profile by using 'profvis'](profileImage.png)